-Paicines, CA – Following guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, Pinnacles National Park is increasing recreational access for visitors.
-The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.
+Paicines, CA – Following guidance from the White House, Centers for Disease Control and Prevention (CDC), state and local public health authorities, Pinnacles National Park is increasing recreational access to east side of the park located near Hollister, CA. The National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and using a phased approach to increase access on a park-by-park basis.

 In addition, entry fees are waived, and the following spaces continue to be available:

 With public health in mind, the following facilities remain closed at this time:

 The West entrance (Soledad side) of the park is open to vehicles.
 Once the parking lots are full no more vehicles will be allowed in.
 You must enter the park between the hours of 7:30 am and 8:00 pm

 The East entrance (Hollister side) is open to vehicles up until the Visitor Center/campground.
 The hours of operation are between 7:30 am and 8:00 pm, 7 days a week.

 Yes, if you have a mobility impairment and have a disability placard you can still enter the park in a vehicle.
 You will still have access to all the public parking areas within the park.
 The placard must be visible on your car at all times.

 On the East side of the park visitors should expect a 2.3 mile hike to get to the Bear Gulch day use area and Old Pinnacles trailhead (note: this distance is one-way only).